pascallaliberte/sharpen.page/_posts/2019-12-20-competing-against-nothing.md

 **Does it mean that SendHoney has no competitor?** You _could_ say there are other similar services.
 There might be flower shops who allow booking a flower delivery far in advance.

 But this product isn't just offering a service.
 It's offering a promise: "you be the hero".
+To be the hero in specific _contexts_.

 ## The Struggles: _When_ You'd _Even Care_ To Be that Kind of Hero